 Below is a brief overview of links to these options:

-Some examples of the File URL attribute for writing to local and remote files, through proxy, output port and dictionary.
+Below are examples of the File URL attribute for writing to local and remote files, through proxy, output port and dictionary:

 As it has been shown in Defining Transformations, some Writers allow you to define a transformation.
 For information about transformation interfaces that must be implemented in transformations written in Java see: